-- 1. Governance of the Metaverse System to be applied to all or to significantly large number of Metaverse Instances in case the industry decides that this level of governance is in the common interest.
-Section 8.1 identifies potential issues related to that kind of governance at the global level. - 2.
-Governance by public authorities operating at a national or regional level.
-Section 8.2 identifies potential issues for Metaverse Regulation. - 3.
-Governance of a Metaverse Instance, i.e., the governance exercised by a Metaverse Manager on the ecosystem hosted by their Metaverse Instance. - 4.
-Governance of an Operator's Environment, i.e., the governance exercised by an Operator on the ecosystem hosted by their Metaverse Environment.
+- 4. Governance of the Metaverse Ecosystem (see here) to be applied to all or to significantly large number of Metaverse Instances in case the industry decides that this level of governance is in the common interest.
+Section 8.1 identifies potential issues related to that Governance at the global level. - 5.
+Governance of a Metaverse Instance (see here), i.e., the Governance exercised by a Metaverse Manager on the ecosystem hosted by their Metaverse Instance. - 6.
+Governance of an Operator's Environment (see here), i.e., the Governance exercised by an Operator on the ecosystem hosted by their Metaverse Environment.